-- 60. As a non-exhaustive indication, APRA may consider imposing a supervisory adjustment on a regulated institution in a range of circumstances, including: - (a) the calculation of required capital set out in the prudential standards does not adequately address the risks specific to the institution (e.g. strategic risk, reputation risk or other risks not adequately catered for by those capital calculations due to some aspect of the institution's business or operations); - (b) the institution is using a business model, has an organisational structure or is following a business strategy that APRA regards as highly risky, or overly difficult to assess, in a way that is not captured under the calculation of required capital set out in the prudential standards; - (c) the institution is newly licensed or has recently materially changed, or plans to materially change, its business mix; - (d) APRA has identified material issues with the competence or probity of responsible persons associated with the institution; - (e) APRA has identified material weaknesses in the institution's governance, or deficiencies in the suitability, adequacy or effectiveness of its risk management framework or strategy; - (f) the institution has failed to comply with, or is consistently minimally compliant with, applicable prudential standards; - (g) the institution's ICAAP is not well-defined or documented, or its target capital policy is assessed as being inadequate, e.g. due to a lack of sufficiently rigorous stress and scenario testing;
+- 60. As a non-exhaustive indication, APRA may consider imposing a supervisory adjustment on a regulated institution in a range of circumstances, including: - (a) the calculation of required capital set out in the prudential standards does not adequately address the risks specific to the institution (e.g. strategic risk, reputation risk or other risks not adequately catered for by those capital calculations due to some aspect of the institution's business or operations); - (b) the institution is using a business model, has an organisational structure or is following a business strategy that APRA regards as highly risky, or overly difficult to assess, in a way that is not captured under the calculation of required capital set out in the prudential standards; - (c) the institution is newly licensed or has recently materially changed, or plans to materially change, its business mix; - (d) APRA has identified material issues with the competence or probity of responsible persons associated with the institution; - (e) APRA has identified material weaknesses in the institution's governance, or deficiencies in the suitability, adequacy or effectiveness of its risk management framework or strategy; - (f) the institution has failed to comply with applicable prudential standards, or has complied in a way that, in APRA's view, is not consistent with the spirit or intent of those standards; - (g) the institution's ICAAP is not well-defined or documented, or its target capital policy is assessed as being inadequate, e.g. due to a lack of sufficiently rigorous stress and scenario testing;